joshydavid/information-security-study-notes/resources/idps.md

 ## Intrusion Detection System (IDS)

+- Passive
-- System designed to monitor and analyse network traffic for signs of security breaches, malicious activities, or policy violations.
+- System designed to monitor and analyze network traffic for signs of security breaches, malicious activities, or policy violations.
 - Does not block traffic (this is firewall)
-- Passive
 - Deployed parallel to network traffic, analyses a copy of the traffic and does not directly interact with it
 - e.g SIEM system